 Having happy employees will make all the difference.
 They’ll be happier and friendlier with customers, they’ll be nicer to their coworkers, and they’ll be more productive employees.

-We’ve written before about the science of happiness, and it’s important that you educate employees on what will make them happier in their daily lives.
+It’s important that you educate employees on what will make them happier in their daily lives.
 Help them work on issues of stress, and make sure they enjoy their work.